webmastersmith/WGU_Cloud_Computing/D338_Cloud_Platform_Solutions_AZ-104/Azure_Administrator_AZ-104.md

   - goals: scalable, reliable.
 Handle high traffic w/ data durability.
 Quick restore of outage.
   - All storage is encrypted at rest with SSE(storage service encryption).
   - container that allows you to manage as a group all Azure storage services(**queue, blob, file share, table, Azure Data Lake Storage**) together. similar to a resource group for storage.
-  - policy applied to container, apply to all storage services in container.
+  - policy applied to container, all storage services within container inherit the policy.
   - Database(SQL, Cosmos...) cannot be inside storage account.
   - LRS is the minimum replication(3 copies in same datacenter. hardware failure protection).
   - **Creating New Storage Account**: